Nov 16, 2023

 Like Kenealy, many people have realized the importance of taking care of their mental health during the past year and a half.

-According to the Household Pulse Survey conducted by the Centers for Disease Control and Prevention, levels of anxiety and depression have more than tripled among Americans since a year and a half ago.
+According to the Household Pulse Survey conducted by the Centers for Disease Control and Prevention, levels of anxiety and depression more than tripled among Americans from 2019 to 2021.
 In 2019, 6.6% of Americans said they were depressed.
-That number increased to almost 25% a few months ago.
+That number increased to almost 25% in 2021.

 The good news is that people are getting help.